PreternaturalAI/Cookbook/README.md

 > [!IMPORTANT]
-> This cookbook may be out-of-sync with some packages, please contact @vmanot if examples break.
+> This cookbook may occassionally, please notify @vmanot regarding any broken projects.

+# Cookbook

+Sample projects built with Preternatural.

-## Embeddings Playground
+### Embeddings

 This embeddings playground lets you visualize the similarity of a table of texts easily.